-Prospective grassroots partners must be led by individuals who live and work in the community, and we prioritize organizations whose leaders were born and raised in the community.
+Prospective grassroots partners are primarily led by individuals who live and work in the community.
 We do not fund the local offices or affiliates of national or international organizations.

 Working directly with children and youth should be the centerpiece of a prospective partners’ work.
-We do not support groups engaged exclusively in advocacy or research.
-(We do, however, support organizations that may conduct research and advocacy as a complement to their direct services.)
+We also consider advocacy organizations provided that their work is directly informed by the experiences of children and youth.

 Prospective grassroots partners must have systems and processes for ensuring responsible management of funds.
 At a minimum, an organization needs to have basic accounting and reporting systems as well as phone and email access.